The Beginning of the Mission: May 2003

 First contact with the street

-On one of my first evenings in Romania, I was walking down the street when I noticed a slender, young girl dressed in some old, torn clothes, sitting on the steps of a n1p2store.
+On one of my first evenings in Romania, I was walking down the street when I noticed a slender, young girl dressed in some old, torn clothes, sitting on the steps of a store.
 I stopped and asked her what her name was and why she was sitting there.
 She did not answer me, but continued sitting there with her head leaning forward between her legs.
 I went home and brought her a sandwich and a bag of candy and gave them to her.
 She took the things but remained silent.
 The next day I met her again and this time she was very happy to see me.
 She said her name was Roxana and that she had been afraid of me the previous evening because a man once wanted to hurt her.
 I found out she came from a poor family with eleven children and that she was sent out every day to beg for money.
 She was a shy girl and she hated to beg, therefore, if anyone gave her anything she was happy, but she would not beg.
 One day, late in the evening, I found Roxana out on the steps again, and I asked her why she was out so late, that someone might indeed hurt her.
 She explained to me that her younger sister was sick and that her mother had sent her to beg for money for medicine.
 I took Roxana to the pharmacy and bought her the medicine she needed and sent her home.

 Roxana is ten years old and does not attend school because her family cannot afford to buy her clothes and school supplies.
 I’ve met Roxana many times since then and we have become friends.